pjlintw/Transformer-py/README.md

 Saving 2000 examples to sample.test
 ```

 Make sure that **the datasets** you passed to the argument `--dataset_name` has larger number examples for splitting out develop and test set.
-The examples files may have no example, if the splitting number for eval and test sets is greater than the example in `sample.conll`.
+The example files may have no example, if the splitting number for eval and test sets is greater than the example in `sample.conll`.

 ### Data Information

 To get the information regarding the observations and POS taggings.
 Execute the script `data_information.py` to compute
-the percentiles, maximum, minumum and mean of the sequence length, number of examples, POS tags and its percentage.
+the percentiles, maximum, minimum and mean of the sequence length, number of examples, POS tags and its percentage.

 The arguments `--dataset_name` and `output_dir` are the file to be passed to the program and the repository for the output file respectively.